hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 See [CRUD Cheat Sheet](./crud-cheat-sheet.md) for a quick overview of the all persistence methods.

-For more advanced or custom queries see the [Nitro Module](../nitro/nitro.md).
+Custom queries can be added to the DAOS using the [Nitro](../nitro/nitro.md) engine.

 ## Table and Views